Academic scholarships

 Assessment and interviews

-Successful applicants will be invited to an interview to discuss their portfolio of evidence, allowing them to expand on their work and discuss their choices.
+Successful applicants will be invited to interview, where they will discuss their portfolio in more depth, reflect on their thinking and explain their academic interests and ambitions.

-The interview will also give an opportunity to discuss academic knowledge and future ambitions.
+The interview also provides an opportunity to explore subject knowledge, curiosity, intellectual resilience and future aspirations.